- 02 Jan 2023

 Nearly every drop-down list in SysAid (e.g. Status, Location) can be customized.
 To customize lists, go to Settings > Customize > Lists.

 Full instructions for editing lists can be found here.

 Note: If you would like to rename custom lists (e.g. SR Custom List 1), you must edit the names in the translation file.
 Please see the section below on the SysAid translation file.

 SysAid comes available in a variety different languages, right out-of-the-box (click here for a full list.)
 However, you may need to translate SysAid into a language that's not provided.
 Alternatively, you may want to edit the translation for a particular language, or you may want to change various captions in SysAid to adhere to your existing Service Desk terminology.
 You can do all of this using the SysAid translation file.

 Go to Settings > Customize > Translation to edit the translate file.
 Full instructions for editing the translate file can be found here.

 Fun with the translation file -- SysAid login page

 Thus far, we have seen the Service Desk and Asset Management modules of SysAid.
 This is only a small portion of what SysAid has to offer you.

 The best way to continue learning SysAid is to explore.
 Click on all the menu items, open all the tabs-- look everywhere.
-If at any time you don't understand a feature, access the Online Help by clicking on your user name in the top right corner and choosing Online Help, this will bring you directly to the topic for the screen you are on.
+If at any time you don't understand a feature, review the specific feature content, accessible by clicking on your user name in the top right corner and choosing Documentation, this will bring you directly to the topic for the screen you are on.
 In this way, you will be able to learn everything that SysAid can do for you.